dangkyle64/simulate_room_nodejs/README.md

 ## Project Overview

-The Node.js backend API serves as the backend for room_sim_web.
+The Node.js backend API serves as the backend for simulate_room_web_nextjs

 Key Features:
 - **CRUD Operations**: Create, Read, Update, and Delete operations for items.